Bagadhar Brahma Kishan College: Infrastructure and learning resources

 The college has a 10-acre campus.
 It is situated at Jalahghat, close to the Bhutan border, skirted on two sides by River Kaldiya, a tributary of the Brahmaputra.

 On the ground stands a large Assam-type building flanked by two wings containing classrooms, the Principal's office, administrative office, committee room, conference hall, library, girls' common room, computer centre, and a number of other centres and cells.
 The academic departments are all housed in an annex at the back.
 The boys' and girls' hostels and 4 quarters mark the rear of the campus.
 In between are a fish pond, plantation patches, and land waiting to be used for infrastructure extension.
 In front, on the ground there is a large cycle and two-wheeler parking lot (donated by the Alumni Association to the teachers and the non-teaching staff) on one side and a newly built canteen on the other.
 The construction of the boys' common room is in progress.
 The toilets are mostly outside these two buildings.
 In front of the main building, there are gardens on both sides and a flag stands at the centre.
 A water supply system that was installed proved useful during the floods when water submerged a part of the college ground.
 However, the existing built-up space is not sufficient to run the educational programmes that include the Higher Secondary courses (though not within the scope of the NAAC visit), run along with the TDC requiring large classrooms.
-For the expansion that is everyday becoming indispensable, the college plans to generate funds from sources like fishery, farming, mushroom, vermicompost, photocopying facility, computer education, etc. The college is also trying to raise donations.
+For the expansion that is everyday becoming indispensable, the college plans to generate funds from sources like fishery, farming, mushroom, vermicompost, photocopying facility, computer education, etc.